-We can issue a parking ticket (PCN) for each of these offences.
+We can issue a parking ticket (penalty charge notice, or PCN) - a parking fine - for each of these offences.

 Report illegal parking

-Please be aware that our patrols in areas where there are no restrictions are limited.
+Please be aware that we have limited ability to patrol in areas where there are no restrictions.

 To report a vehicle which is parked illegally call our Parking Hotline on telephone: 0800 1381119.